 Blurring fact and fiction, New Farmer (2023) questions the dominant narrative of the Green Agricultural Revolution through the use of AI-generated imagery.
 The project explores our extractive relationship to nature and the way history is made and perceived through images.
-Visit project website

 The photographs we’ve been shown in brochures and business reports of agricultural corporations suggest that the Green Revolution was a complete success: the abundant growth of new high-yielding corn varieties is contrasted with meagre harvests from traditional farming.
 Satisfied farmers sit on new machines that do all the hard work for them.
 No unwanted weeds in sight.
 The results are there for everyone to see.
 But is this the whole truth?